 This is a very common concern for many dog parents, but please don’t fear.
 Your dog will be able to eat just fine once your vet removes his or her sore tooth.
 In fact, many dogs actually eat better once their mouth no longer hurts.
 Your vet will also use nerve blocks during the procedure and post-op pain medication to ensure your dog is comfortable.

-I’ve seen some dogs who have such severe dental disease that they require most or even all of their teeth removed.
-A switch to a soft food diet is necessary for these dogs.
+Some dogs have such severe dental disease that most or all of their teeth are too diseased and must be removed.
+A permanent switch to a soft food diet is sometimes necessary for these dogs.
 However, they usually eat with great vigor and joy once their mouth is pain and infection-free.

 - Bloodwork to check kidney and liver function (the organs that break down and excrete the anesthetic drugs), red blood cell numbers (to ensure there are enough to carry oxygen to the tissues), and other indicators of your dog’s overall health.